mcary/katacoda-scenarios/rails-short-sandbox/intro.md

 This sandbox provides an environment for you to learn and explore Ruby on Rails.

-[This is a shortened version of a [Rails Sandbox](https://www.katacoda.com/orm-mcary/scenarios/rails-sandbox).
-The longer version continues on to generate and explore a Rails scaffold; this one doesn't.]

 Rails is a full-stack "batteries-included" framework; it includes all the tools needed to build web apps, both on the frontend and backend.
 It strives to enable developers to write expressive, concise code by following